bahrus/xtal-method/README.md

 So two additional features are defined for eliminating this performance hit:  reverse-render and the init-state-changed event.

 *derender* is a property of type function.
-The user specifies a function, which will take the rendered (first paint) html (or svg) and "reverse engineers" the markup, by extracting out the data and turning it into a plain old JavaScript object, which when applying the renderer function would produce the same results.
+The user specifies a function, which will take the rendered (first paint) html (or svg) and "reverse engineer" the markup, by extracting out the data and turning it into a plain old JavaScript object, which when applying the renderer function would produce the same results.
 Mathematically, it is the "inverse" of the renderer function.
 The result of applying the derender function is broadcast as a custom event with name "init-state-changed," which hosting web components (Polymer being a prime example here) can listen for and bind to.
 The markup can look like this:

 ```html
 <xtal-method input="[[todos]]" init-state="{{originalTodoList}}">